A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

-Having proper health care of your pet extends its life expectancy.
-Visiting your nearest veterinary regularly will make your vet more familiar with your dog’s moods, behavior, habits, and temperament.
+Having proper health care for your pet extends its life expectancy.
+Visiting your nearest veterinarian regularly will make your vet more familiar with your dog’s moods, behavior, habits, and temperament.

 Especially, it does help in determining the likes and dislikes of your Border Collie.
 It will give a deeper understanding of the things which make your Border Collie healthy and happy.